chollinger93/chollinger-blog/content/posts/2020/05/bye-wordpress/index.md

 ![After adjustments](images/after.png)

+Feel free to check out the theme's repository here: [https://github.com/otter-in-a-suit/hugo-ink](Github)

-## Adjusting exported blog posts
+### Adjusting exported blog posts
-Due to my rather interesting `Wordpress` configuration, the exported posts from above need some help.
+Due to my rather interesting `WordPress` configuration, the exported posts from above need some help.

 The issues I've found where the following:
 - GitHub Gits are not rendered